Left Turn Calming Pilot Project

 How were the collision data and driver behaviors reviewed to assess pedestrian safety?

 Collision data from recent years were reviewed to identify pedestrian collisions involving left turning vehicles.
-For each intersection, there were multiple collisions of this type that often resulted in pedestrian injuries.
-Driver behaviors were reviewed using video footage from intersection cameras.
-The footage showed many instances of vehicles turning left at high speeds and crossing over the painted centerline.
+There were multiple collisions of this type that often resulted in pedestrian injuries.
+Driver behaviors were reviewed using video footage from intersection cameras and on-site observations by City staff.
+The footage and observations showed many instances of vehicles turning left at high speeds and crossing over the painted centerline.
 Drivers making these high-speed turns will have less time to react and stop for pedestrians in the crosswalk.
 Both the collision data and observed driver behaviors showed significant pedestrian safety risks at these intersections.

 What is the purpose of the yellow plastic posts installed in front of the speed bumps?